OsmosysSoftware/dev-standards/tech-standards/standard-PR-review-checklist.md

 ## Documentation and UI

-- **Documentation (Optional)**: Update relevant documentation (e.g., README, API documentation, comments) for new features or changes.
+- **Documentation**: Update relevant documentation (e.g., README, API documentation, comments) for new features or changes.
 - **Screenshots/Videos (Optional)**:
   - Add screenshots or video recordings for UI changes (if applicable).
   - Ensure the UI matches the design and is responsive on different screen sizes.